 Freshman - St Peters University

-Tornio came to Hartwick College after an impressive youth soccer career that saw him play for some top clubs, including a short stint with playing for S.S.
+Torino came to Hartwick College after an impressive youth soccer career that saw him play for some top clubs, including a short stint with playing for S.S.
 Lazio's reserve squad in the summer of 2016 in Italy.
-He played in 15 games for the Hawks in his freshman year, but unfortunately Harwick College downgraded their men's soccer program to NCAA Division III, which led to Tornio's exit.
-Tornio transferred to St. Peter's University and will represent them this fall.
+He played in 15 games for the Hawks in his freshman year, but unfortunately Harwick College downgraded their men's soccer program to NCAA Division III, which led to Torino's exit.
+Torino transferred to St. Peter's University and will represent them this fall.